lithnet/ad-password-protection-docs/Create-a-new-store.md

 Add-CompromisedPassword -Value p@ssw0rd
 ```

-To test to see if a password is in the compromised password store, use the [[Test‐CompromisedPassword]] cmdlet.
+To test to see if a password is in the compromised password store, use the [[Test‐IsCompromisedPassword]] cmdlet.
 The cmdlet will return `true` if the password was found in the compromised store.
 ```powershell
 Test-IsCompromisedPassword -Value p@ssw0rd
 ```